John Redmond: Home rule passed

 Redmond's confidence was strong and communicated itself to Ireland.
-But whatever could be said to shake confidence was said by William O'Brien and Timothy Healy, who denounced the Bill as worthless when linked to the plan of even temporary partition and declared that, whatever the Government might say at present, "we had not yet reached the end of their concessions".
-On the division they and their All-for-Ireland Party abstained, so that the majority dropped from 85 to 77.
+But whatever could be said to shake confidence was said by William O'Brien and Tim Healy, who denounced the Bill as worthless when linked to the plan of even temporary partition and declared that, whatever the Government might say at present, "we had not yet reached the end of their concessions".
+On the division, they and their All-for-Ireland League abstained, so that the majority dropped from 85 to 77.
 Using the Parliament Act, the Lords was deemed to have passed the Act; it received the Royal Assent in September 1914.

 European conflict intervenes

-The outbreak of World War I in August 1914 caused the enactment of Home Rule to be postponed for the duration of the conflict.
-Judged from the perspective of that time, Redmond had won a form of triumph: he had secured the passing of Home Rule with the provision that the implementation of the measure would be delayed "not later than the end of the present war", which "would be bloody but short lived".
-His Unionist opponents were in confusion and dismayed by the passing of the Home Rule Act and by the absence of any definite provisions for the exclusion of Ulster.
-In two speeches delivered by Redmond in August and September 1914, deemed as critical turning-points in the Home Rule process, he stated: "Armed Nationalist Catholics in the South will be only too glad to join arms with the armed Protestant Ulstermen in the North.
+On the outbreak of World War I in August 1914, the Home Rule Act was suspended for the duration of the conflict.
+Judged from the perspective of that time, Redmond had won a form of triumph: he had secured the passing of Home Rule with the provision that the implementation of the measure would be delayed "not later than the end of the present war", which "would be bloody but short-lived".
+His Unionist opponents were confused and dismayed by the passing of the Home Rule Act and by the absence of any definite provisions for the exclusion of Ulster.
+In two speeches delivered by Redmond in August and September 1914, deemed as critical turning points in the Home Rule process, he stated: "Armed Nationalist Catholics in the South will be only too glad to join arms with the armed Protestant Ulstermen in the North.
 Is it too much to hope that out of this situation there may spring a result which will be good, not merely for the Empire, but good for the future welfare and integrity of the Irish nation?"